Realm-Bot/docs/Features/invites.md

   Realmbot also provides a vanity invite link for your realm

-  You can set the vanity link for your realm in guild dashboard in the vanity invites tab
+  You can set the vanity link for your realm in the guild dashboard in the vanity invites tab

   ![](/images/vanity.png)